 I think it's just the fact that he's built that up as the narrative that they are doing this is now established, and he's reporting on his own perceptions from previous days.

-He was at a book signing and came up and said, you wrote those letters and put up that public report saying we staged terror attacks in America and that we should do it again.
+He was at a book signing and came up and said, you wrote those letters and put out that public report saying we staged terror attacks in America and that we should do it again.

-He goes, no, I didn't.
+And he goes, no, I didn't.

 What are you talking about, son?